url_for_boot not defined for Debian based OSes

 However, grubby isn't available in Debian.
 It may or may not be available in Ubuntu; I don't run it so I don't know.

-#4 Updated by Ronald van Zantvoort about 4 years ago
+#4 Updated by Ronald van Zantvoort over 4 years ago

 The opposite is also true; @host.operatingsystem.boot_files_uri(@host.medium,@host.architecture) won't work on RH systems, which means that for example for a Red Hat PXELinux ONLY